 Uber is illegal in Argentina, but you can download the app Cabify which works pretty much the same way.

-El Calafate is the second stop on Flash Pack’s Argentina itinerary
+El Calafate is the second stop on this Argentina itinerary

 El Calafate is a nice place to explore.
 A walk along the lake is the perfect occasion to admire the incredible local bird life, with pink flamingos living in the lagoon, battling the wind which blows strong in this part of the country.
 Laguna Nimez is an even better place for birdwatching.

-Yet, Perito Moreno Glacier steals the show of this part of Flash Pack’s Argentina itinerary.
-A full day is dedicated to its visit, but the tour is less than classic.
-Most companies go to the balconies and explore the various viewpoints to the glacier, which Flash Pack tour certainly does – and what a show it is to admire the glacier as the ice cracks and falls in the freezing waters of Lake Argentino, with a thunder-like sound.
+Yet, Perito Moreno Glacier steals the show of this part of this Argentina itinerary.
+Plan a full day for your visit, on tour that is classic and adventurous at the same time.
+Plan to walk along the balconies and explore the various viewpoints to the glacier to admire the glacier as the ice cracks and falls in the freezing waters of Lake Argentino, with a thunder-like sound.

-Some companies also go on a boat tour to the northern wall of the glacier.
-Only a few, however, go full frontal and take their groups to actually walk on the glacier.
-Sure enough, Flash Pack is among those.
+But then go on a boat tour to the northern wall of the glacier and then full frontal to actually walk on the glacier.

 There, you’ll meet a local guide that will help you wear crampons and will take you on a short but rewarding hike on the ice, showing you the best cracks and creases, allowing you to taste glacier water and finally offering you a shot of whiskey on Perito Moreno rocks.

-Flash Pack takes its group on a glacier hike, and it’s a lot of fun!
+Going on a glacier hike is a lot of fun!

 Practical information about El Calafate